Amnaazam123/Enterprise-Application-Development/Homewroks/After-Mids/1-Middlewares and layout sections/middlewares-intro.md

-ASP.NET core has two main components :
+ASP.NET core has three main components :
--services
--middlewares
+- Services
+- Middlewares
+- Request pipeline

-->open visual studio
+-> open visual studio
-->select ASP.NET core empty
+-> select ASP.NET core empty
-->uncheck "configure for http."
+-> uncheck "configure for http."
-->create project
+-> create project

 ->in startup file, there is configure method which is used to add middlewares.
 ->delete by default code from configure method.